Inherited a Cottage in Canada? 5 Legal Ways to Cut Capital Gains Tax

 Quick Answer

 In Canada, the person who inherits property doesn't pay capital gains directly - but the deceased's estate does, through deemed disposition.
 The CRA treats all capital property as sold at fair market value immediately before death, triggering capital gains on any appreciation.
-The principal residence exemption can eliminate this tax on one property.
-The 2024 federal budget increased the inclusion rate to two-thirds on gains above $250,000 (up from 50%), significantly raising the tax bill on cottages and investment properties with large unrealized gains.
+Canada's capital gains inclusion rate is a flat 50% for all individuals and corporations in 2026 (the proposed June 2024 increase to 66.67% above $250K was cancelled by the federal government in March 2025).
+The principal residence exemption can eliminate this tax on one qualifying property.

 When a Canadian dies owning real estate, the tax consequences can be enormous - even if nothing is actually sold.
 Canada's deemed disposition rules trigger capital gains tax on the difference between what the property was purchased for and what it's worth at death.
 For families with cottages or rental properties that have appreciated for decades, this can mean hundreds of thousands of dollars in taxes due within months.